Star Firearms: Find Your Weapon

 Importers

 Okay, this one is covered other places, but I'll touch on it here.
 If a firearm was not built in your country, it was imported.
-In the US at least, and aside from special cases like war trophies, this was done by an importer.
-Importers have to stamp the gun with their identifying information.
-This should not be confused with the manufacturer info.
+In the US at least, and aside from special cases like war trophies in the distant past, this was done by an officially licensed importer.
+Importers have to stamp the gun with their identifying information and become in some legal ways the manufacturer in the US.
+These importers marks should never be confused with the manufacturer info; there are no Interarms Model B pistols, actually or legally.
 Also, importers are usually very large dealers.
 Sometimes, special packages are made up for these dealers, of custom guns that are not necessarily cataloged otherwise.
 This adds a lot of confusion; a weird variant will suddenly become very common as a stockpile of some special order will appear.